Thursday, December 11, 2025

 When I was still living at the first Way Home I had re-enrolled in college.
 I had dropped out during my sophomore year, and, due to some bad grades I had been put on academic probation.
 When I re-enrolled I was still on probation, which meant that I could not fail any classes and had to maintain at least a "C" average.
 I had also taken a job in Manhattan working for the stock brokerage firm, E.F.
 Hutton.
 I worked at Hutton during the day and attended classes at night.
 This meant that it was difficult for me to spend much time on Way activities.
 Way leadership suggested that, although I was living in a Queens Way Home, it might be better if I attended Twig Fellowship in Manhattan, where I worked and went to college.
 If this situation had continued, things might have turned out differently, but two things happened to change the course of my life.
 The first was that I failed a math class.
-It may have been advanced algebra, or maybe calculus.
+It may have been advanced algebra, or maybe calculus, I don't recall.
 Even though I had aced every other class, I was still on academic probation, and this one failure meant that I was dismissed from Bernard M. Baruch College.
 Around the same time I was offered the position of Twig Fellowship Coordinator.
-I was virtually locked in to a Way trajectory.
+I was virtually locked into a Way trajectory.

-I mentioned the two parallel paths - I want to address the one that was festooned with red flags first.
+I mentioned the two parallel pathsI want to address the one that was festooned with red flags first.
 As far as I knew, Eddie wasn't removed from his positions because higher leadership thought he didn't have leadership qualities.
-His branch responsibilities ended simply because three branches were consolidated into two and the other two branch coordinators had more of the accepted credentials.
-His twig coordinator position wasn't taken away due to incompetence or ungodliness or lack of leadership, but to allow him to concentrate on the various Spanish language fellowships.
+His branch responsibilities ended simply because there weren't enough twigs for three branches and the other two branch coordinators had more of the accepted credentials.
+His Twig Coordinator of the English-language fellowship position wasn't taken away due to incompetence or ungodliness or lack of leadership, but to allow him to concentrate on the various Spanish language fellowships.
 But with the 20/20 vision that comes from being 40 years in the future, I can tell you with conviction that Eddie was a sociopathic abuser.
+A characteristic that somehow escaped the notice of the supposedly spiritually savvy leadership.

 I'm not going to get specific about all of the insanity that Eddie engaged in.
 I mentioned in Part XIV that he believed that "casting out devil spirits" was the appropriate response to a roommate talking in his sleep.
 He constantly belittled the people around him, especially women.
 He drank to excess.
 We sublet a basement apartment to a woman who he coerced into sex.
 Several of us complained about him to upper leadership to no avail.
 The fact that Eddie was put in a position of leadership where he was supposed to care for other Christian believers and lead by example, should have suggested to me that upper leadership didn't know what the heck they were doing.
 But I somehow rationalized the situation.
 The "obey leadership" habit was hard to break.
 There must be some kind of plan that I was unaware of.
 Part of me thought that I just needed to up my spiritual game and commit myself more fully.
 More on that after I take you on a stroll down the other parallel path.

 When I took over the fellowship on Metropolitan Avenue in Richmond Hill, Queens, there were four or five of us.
 By the time I left New York that August, there were easily thirty people crammed into our living room on Twig Fellowship nights.
 The main method of increasing membership was to "witness".
-Like Jehovah's Witnesses and Mormons, the Way engaged in door-to-door witnessing.
+Like Jehovah's Witnesses and Mormons, The Way engaged in door-to-door witnessing.
 Since we started out with just a handful, we would have a short meeting and then hit the streets, the bowling alleys, the bars and knocked on doors.
 We also started seeing people who had been inactive in Way events start showing up.
 Maybe they didn't like what was going on when Eddie was in charge and wanted to give us a shot.
 Maybe it was just coincidence, but these formerly inactive people started bringing friends.
 And the friends started bringing friends.
 The house started filling up.

-Start from the beginning
+Start from the beginning: Part I

 No comments: